ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 1. The Group Manager considers the group name GROUPNAME of the OSCORE group associated to R.

-2. The Group Manager retrieves the stored Access Token for the requesting Administrator.
+2. The Group Manager retrieves the stored Access Token for the Administrator.
 Then, it checks whether GROUPNAME matches with the group name pattern specified in any scope entry of the 'scope' claim in the Access Token.

 3. The link to the group-configuration resource R is added to the list L only in case of a positive match.